iTunes AppleCare

 The least busy time to call

-The least busy day to call iTunes is Friday.
-The most busy day to call is Tuesday.
+The least busy day to call iTunes is Tuesday.
+The most busy day to call is Friday.
 Again, this is based on a sample of 64,895 calls made with our AI-powered, web-based phone in the last 90 days.

 The shortest wait on hold

-We measured the shortest hold times to be on Monday.
-The longest wait in the queue on average occurs on Tuesday.
+We measured the shortest hold times to be on Thursday.
+The longest wait in the queue on average occurs on Wednesday.

 The best time to call

-In summation, the best day to call iTunes is Friday.
+In summation, the best day to call iTunes is Tuesday.
 This is not the day with the shortest wait on hold in the phone system, but we still recommend it for its ideal combination of low call volume and short hold times.
-Plus we believe that iTunes staffs the call center well on Friday.
+Plus we believe that iTunes staffs the call center well on Tuesday.

 Calling this iTunes Customer Number